 Interest is subjective

-Another point that Stephen touched on in the webinar was that we sometimes misinterpret what is meant by ‘interesting’.
+One of the questions that we were asked during our Ask Us Anything webinar, a few months ago, was: How do you make B2B marketing interesting?
+In the video above, one of the points that Stephen mentions is that we sometimes misinterpret what is meant by ‘interesting’.
 In consumer tech, interesting is the biggest, lightest, most powerful, feature-packed product.
 But in B2B it’s a little more nuanced.
 The best B2B content marketers know how to generate interest in niche marketplaces.

 Once again it comes back around to the understanding you have of your customer, and of the industry you are part of.
 If you target the right people, you can interest a smaller group of people that are more likely to make a purchasing decision, rather than appealing to a mass of people who aren’t interested in your product or service.